ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 https://docs.stakingrewards.com/staking-data/metrics/staking-ratio -->

-Establishing a RealFi DAO for SPOs participating in the Accelerator Program supports high-level company goals by
+Establishing a RealFi DAO for SPOs participating in the Accelerator Program supports high-level company goals by:

+* Engaging SPOs beyond the duration of the current cohort participating in the Accelerator Program
+* Capturing knowledge in the current cohort for future cohorts
+* Encouraging cooperative behaviour that RealFi and Web3 need in order to succeed
+* Fostering initiative in a social network to benefit RealFi as well as the RealFi community
+* Integrating and establishing RealFi into the Cardano ecosystem and culture
+* Mining existing and new relationships between SPOs to improve the resilience of RealFi and Cardano networks

 <!-- Business Drivers & Objectives